ZTiKnl/sara/README.md

   `sudo apt-get install festival festvox-kallpc16k`
 - fswebcam (i installed it, didnt touch a single config file) `apt-get install fswebcam`
+Other:
+- Google Cloud Speech API key
+  This is free for a certain amount of requests, see []() for more details

 ### NPM modules:
 ```
 "chalk": "^2.4.2",